rundherum/pymia/docs/index.rst

 * :doc:`installation` helps you installing pymia.

 * :doc:`examples` give you an overview of pymia's intended use.
-Jupyter notebooks and Python scripts are available at `<https://github.com/rundherum/pymia/tree/master/examples>`_.
+Jupyter notebooks and Python scripts are available at `GitHub <https://github.com/rundherum/pymia/tree/master/examples/>`_.

 * Do you want to contribute?
 See :doc:`contribution`.